rohitdhawale07/Quiz-KBC/README.md

 - Timer for each question.
 - Dynamic money pyramid reflecting the user's progress.
 - Earned money displayed at the end of the game.

+ ## Usage
+- Launch the app.
+- Enter your username to begin the quiz.
+- Answer each question within the given time.
+- Earn virtual money based on correct answers.
+- The game ends when all questions are answered or the timer runs out.

 ## Installation